 The beer market continued to grow in the pre-pandemic year as well, but it decelerated by one percentage point along with the TV investment, which decreased in volume by 21%.
 In 2020, the market leader increased its airtime 0% by 65% compared to 2019, and this led to an increase in the share of voice in the category from 15% -20% to more than 24%.

 The investment increase was among the main reasons for the market share increase of 1.8 p.p. compared to 2019, representing more than 77% of the two main competitors’ loss.

-The all time peak in short form of the spots weight was reached in March 2020: 42%.
-In the third quarter, the weight in audience of the short spots returned to pre-pandemic levels: 22%.
-In the analysis we used four years of monthly sold volume data by brand provided by Market Vector.
+The all time peak in the short form of the spots weight was reached in March 2020: 42%.
+In the third quarter, the weight in the audience of the short spots returned to pre-pandemic levels: 22%.
+In the analysis, we used four years of monthly sold volume data by brand provided by Market Vector.
 We used least squares regression to fit a generalized linear model and compute the influence of the TV investment in sales variation.

 As expected, the TV investment alone explains less than 10% of the total variation in sales (the rest comes from promotions and other types of media investment).

 Discover the power of our tools and feel free to get in touch.